-River Heights currently has 680 dwellings billed for utilities, with approximately 715 housing units located within the City.
-Approximately 27% or 184 of these dwellings are older homes located in the center of the City.
+River Heights currently has 680 dwellings billed for utilities, with approximately 715 housing units located within the city1.
+Approximately 27% or 184 of these dwellings are older homes located in the center of the city.
 Most of these homes were built before 1950, are smaller and generally more affordable.
 A number of these houses are rented or have apartments within them.
-In order to preserve the supply of existing moderate-income housing opportunities in such older homes, the City should refer eligible homeowners to programs administered by Bear River Association of Governments (BRAG) to finance repairs.
+To preserve the supply of moderate-income housing opportunities in such older homes, the city should refer eligible homeowners to programs administered by Bear River Association of Governments (BRAG)2 to finance repairs.

-Approximately 4% or 25 dwellings in River Heights are apartments with 2-5 units.
-Almost 15% of housing in the City is renter-occupied with the remainder being owner-occupied Median gross rent was \$867 as of 2017.
-WY, and waveasump and number of the company of there are currently 130 units affordable to those earning below 80% AMI with 105 renter households earning below 80% AMI, suggesting that there is generally not a gap in affordable rental opportunities for those currently residing in River Heights.
+Approximately 4% or 25 dwellings in River Heights are apartments with 2-5 units1.
+Almost 15% of housing in the City is renter-occupied with the remainder being owner-occupied Median gross rent was \$867 as of 2019 and increasing annually.

+The State of Utah's Five-Year Housing Projection Calculator estimates housing need primarily based upon US Census Bureau American Community Survey data.
+According to this calculator, there are currently 130 units affordable to those earning below 80% AMI with 105 renter households earning below 80% AMI, suggesting that there is generally not a gap in affordable rental opportunities for those currently residing in River Heights.
 However, in lower income brackets (below 50% AMI), there is a gap between available and affordable units and households, suggesting that some households may need subsidies to afford housing costs.
 In addition, housing is becoming increasingly less affordable which is contributing to an increasing gap in affordable and available housing.